Chinese culture: Chinese palace

+Paifang

-PaifangPaifang, also known as a Pailou, is a traditional style of Chinese architectural arch or gateway structure that is related to the Indian Torana from which it is derived.
+Paifang, also known as a Pailou, is a traditional style of Chinese architectural arch or gateway structure that is related to the Indian Torana from which it is derived.
 The word paifang (牌坊 (páifāng)) was originally a collective term for the top two levels of administrative division and subdivisions of ancient Chinese cities.
 The largest division within a city in ancient China was a fang (坊), equivalent to a current day ward.
 Each fang was enclosed by walls or fences, and the gates of these enclosures were shut and guarded every night.
 Each fang was further divided into several pai (牌 (placard)), which is equivalent to a current day (unincorporated) community.
 Each pai, in turn, contained an area including several hutongs (alleyways).
 This system of urban administrative division and subdivision reached an elaborate level during the Tang dynasty, and continued in the following dynasties.
 For example, during the Ming dynasty, Beijing was divided into a total of 36 fangs.
 Originally, the word paifang referred to the gate of a fang and the marker for an entrance of a building complex or a town; but by the Song dynasty, a paifang had evolved into a purely decorative monument.